clavia96/Scripting_class/README.md

 To test this script, user can use the test.nonLTR.fasta or the Arabidopsis genome file.

-The test.nonLTR.fasta is a genome without LTR-RT while Arabidopsis thaliana genome contains LTR-RT
+The test.noLTR.fasta is a genome without LTR-RT while Arabidopsis thaliana genome contains LTR-RT.

 ### Citations ###